#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't cold and frozen, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the soil is warm and pliable, consider planting your fruit, flower, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for how and when to sow seeds.
+Consult your seed package for when and how to sow seeds.

 How do I plant flower seeds?